-Management of significant (Net Red) Risks Risk Description Mitigating actions Owner That the Council has insufficient resources to meet its aspirations and cannot set a balanced A budget strategy is produced to ensure that the objectives of the budget exercise are known throughout the organisation.
-J Kenny budget The budget is scrutinised on an ongoing basis to ensure that assumptions are robust and reflective of financial performance.
+Management of significant (Net Red) Risks Risk Description Mitigating actions Owner That the Council has A budget strategy is produced to ensure that J Kenny insufficient resources to the objectives of the budget exercise are meet its aspirations and known throughout the organisation. cannot set a balanced The budget is scrutinised on an ongoing budget basis to ensure that assumptions are robust and reflective of financial performance.
 Sufficient levels of reserves and balances are maintained to ensure financial resilience